HallyuPopFest: HallyuPopFest London

-HallyuPopFest announced its return with the 3rd edition of the festival on 1 April 2022.
+HallyuPopFest announced its return with the 3rd edition of the festival on April 1, 2022.

 The event also revealed its plans to travel to a new city, expanding outside of Singapore for the first time.
-After the release of several teasers on the festival's social media, it was officially announced that the event would be held at OVO Arena Wembley in London on 9 & 10 July 2022.
+After the release of several teasers on the festival's social media, it was officially announced that the event would be held at OVO Arena Wembley in London on July 9 and 10, 2022.

 "HallyuPopFest was the biggest K-Pop event, and the first ever K-Pop festival, to ever happen in the UK, with a total of 14 K-Pop acts in attendance, split with seven artists performing each day, with two acts each night taking to the stage twice to perform a set at both the Artist Showcase and Evening Concert."
 Due to popular demand, the festival also released livestream tickets for fans around the world to get a chance to catch the performances of their favourite artists online.

 Artist line-up

-On 13 April 2022, HallyuPopFest began announcing its first wave of artists including Astro, Mamamoo's Hwasa, SF9, Everglow, Oneus, Cravity.
-The headlining acts were announced on 6 May 2022 to be Chen and Kai from one of K-Pop's biggest groups, Exo.
+On April 13, 2022, HallyuPopFest began announcing its first wave of artists including Astro, Mamamoo's Hwasa, SF9, Everglow, Oneus, Cravity.
+The headlining acts were announced on May 6, 2022, to be Chen and Kai from one of K-Pop's biggest groups, Exo.

 HallyuPopFest Sydney

-Following its London debut, the festival further revealed that it was making its way to Sydney's Qudos Bank Arena on 13 & 14 August 2022.
+Following its London debut, the festival further revealed that it was making its way to Sydney's Qudos Bank Arena on August 13 and 14, 2022.
 On top of five-act concerts on each night, the two-day event featured a red carpet event, Hi-Wave meet and greet sessions and HallyuTown.

 Stuart Ayres, Minister for Tourism and Minister for Western Sydney said “The opportunity to see some of the world’s best K-pop acts and attend meet and greet sessions with the artists will be a once-in-a-lifetime experience for thousands of fans who will be drawn to Western Sydney, providing a significant boost to the local visitor economy."

 Artist line-up

-Along with the festival announcement, all 10 artists in the lineup were released on 22 June 2022.
+Along with the festival announcement, all 10 artists in the lineup were released on June 22, 2022.
 The star-studded list features headliners Exo's Chen and Kai alongside Astro, Chungha, SF9, Oh My Girl, Everglow, Oneus, P1Harmony and Kep1er.

+HallyuPopFest 2023

+HallyuPopFest Macau

+On August 23, 2023, it was announced that HallyuPopFest would be heading to the city of Macau.
+The festival was scheduled to be held at Wynn Palace on October 21 and 22, 2023.
+However, on September 25, the organisers announced that it would be cancelled, and those who purchased tickets would be fully refunded.

+Artist line-up

+On the same day of announcement, HallyuPopFest announced its lineup of artists including Hyolyn, Sam Kim, Omega X, Nine to Six, Kard, Verivery, Cherry Bullet and H1-Key, with the first and second shows to be headlined by NCT Dream and Shinee respectively.